-In this article I take a real, hard look at FromSoft’s working title Bloodborne.
+In this article I take a real, hard look at FromSoft’s lovecraftian title Bloodborne.
 It isn’t a sugar coated, hand-holding type of review.
 The game itself is utterly brilliant, but not every aspect of the game was well thought out, tested or implemented.
 I took my time with the game before reviewing.
 Let’s look deeper than the surface and get into the nitty-gritty of this PS4 exclusive.

 Developed by: From Software